1

 The boy pressed his hand against the plate glass.

-Before long, perhaps due to his breath hitting it, only his face grew faintly clouded.
+Perhaps due to his breath hitting it, only his face became faintly clouded.

 16

-The buds hanging beneath the tiger lilies too had gradually begun to open.
+The bud hanging beneath the tiger lily flower gradually began to open.

 17